-3. Overall aims:
+3. Overall aims

+As previously stated, this policy is an overarching policy.
+Coton Green Primary School has adapted this policy to reflect its local context.
-- 3.1 This policy is based upon the overarching policy. of The ATLP.
-As a school we will follow the agreed inter- agency procedures for effective child protection put in place by our local safeguarding board.
-In this case the overarching policy reflects those procedures of The Staffordshire Children's Safeguarding Board - 3.2 This policy will contribute to the safeguarding of students and promoting their welfare by: - Developing staff awareness of the causes of abuse and alerting staff to signs and symptoms and ensuring staff know what to do if they suspect abuse. - Addressing concerns at the earliest possible stage and thereby reducing potential risks to students. - 3.3 This policy will contribute to the protection of children within Coton Green Primary School by: - Requiring implementation of the child protection policy and procedures. - Promoting partnership working with children, parents, and agencies. - Securing the implementation of safer recruitment practices. - 3.4 This policy will contribute to supporting children by: - Promoting the identification and protection of the most vulnerable. - Promoting the identification of individual need where possible. - Promoting the design of plans to meet needs. - Ensuring that support is offered to individual children who have experienced abuse, abused others, or acted as young carers. - 3.5 To further support and protect children Coton Green Primary School will: - Appoint a member of each governing body to take lead responsibility for safeguarding in each school.
-Our named Safeguarding Governor is Mrs E Smith - Create an atmosphere where all our children can feel secure, valued, and listened to. - Recognise signs and symptoms of abuse at an early stage in line with the Early Help Strategy. - Respond quickly and effectively to cases of suspected abuse in all its forms. - Monitor and support children at risk. - Continue to use the curriculum to raise children's awareness, build confidence and skills. - Work closely with parents/carers and support external agencies. - Ensure that all adults within Coton Green Primary School who have access to children have been checked as to their suitability and are aware of children protection procedures via training.

-- Continuing to support a child for whom there have been concerns, who then leaves the school, by ensuring that appropriate information is forwarded under confidential cover to the child's new school. - Ensure there are rigorous and robust systems at Coton Green Primary School to ensure the appropriate monitoring of the use of the internet, and offer training and education to staff, children and parents to keep them safe from potentially harmful online material.
+- 3.1 This policy will contribute to the safeguarding of students and promote their welfare by: - Developing staff awareness of the causes of abuse and alerting staff to signs and symptoms of abuse - Ensuring staff know what to do if they suspect abuse. - Addressing concerns at the earliest possible stage and thereby reducing potential risks to students. - 3.2 This policy will contribute to the protection of children within Coton Green Primary School by: - Promoting partnership working with children, parents, and agencies. - Securing the implementation of safer recruitment practices.

+- 3.3 This policy will contribute to supporting children by: - Promoting the identification and protection of the most vulnerable. - Promoting the identification of individual need where possible. - Promoting the design of plans to meet needs. - Ensuring that support is offered to individual children who have experienced abuse, abused others, or acted as young carers. - 3.4 To further support and protect children Coton Green Primary School will: - Appoint a Safeguarding Advocate and provide training to enable the advocate to fulfil their role as detailed in KCSiE 2022.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our schools are effective. - The Safeguarding Advocate at Coton Green Primary School is Mr. Gareth Astle - Advocates should know and understand their responsibilities in relation to the Human Rights Act 1998, the Equality Act 2010, and the Public Sector Equality Duty.
+Specific consideration must be given to the equality implications of these such as, for example, the need to eliminate unlawful behaviours that relate to them such as sexual violence and sexual harassment, misogyny/misandry and racism.
+They should focus on supporting leaders to eliminate unlawful behaviours such as sexual harassment, ensuring that all students know and understand their rights especially those in relation to the right to education. - Create an atmosphere where all it's children can feel secure, valued, and listened to. - Respond quickly and effectively to cases of suspected abuse in all its forms. - Monitor and support children at risk.
+Develop a safeguarding curriculum that will raise children's awareness, build resilience and confidence and enable children to make informed decisions to keep themselves safe. - Ensure that all adults within Coton Green Primary School who have access to children have been checked as to their suitability as in line with current guidance and are aware of children protection procedures via training. - Continuing to support a child for whom there have been concerns, who then leaves the school, by ensuring that appropriate information is forwarded under confidential cover to the child's new school. - Ensure there are rigorous and robust systems within Coton Green Primary School to ensure the appropriate filtering and monitoring of the use of the internet.
+We will offer training and education to staff, children and parents to keep them safe from potentially harmful online material in line with The ATLP Digital Strategy

-4. Key Messages
+4. Key Messages: All Staff should